Help Build a Retreat Center at Shugsep Nunnery

 Shugsep Nunnery and Institute was re-established in exile after many Shugsep nuns escaped from Tibet.
 It is now home to 99 nuns and has an excellent academic program but no retreat facilities for the nuns.

 This Nyingma nunnery traces its rituals and practice to some of the most illustrious female practitioners in Tibetan history.
-Forty-eight nuns have now received their Lopon degrees, the highest qualification in the Nyingma tradition, equivalent to MA.
+About 50 Shugsep nuns have now received their Lopon degrees, the highest qualification in the Nyingma tradition, equivalent to MA.
 These graduates are qualified to teach and many have taken up that role in the nunnery.
 Many want to consolidate their learning with a period of spiritual retreat.

 Please help the nuns build a retreat center: